 - How do I decide whether our policy or practice is reasonable?

 What is direct discrimination?

-Direct discrimination is pretty straightforward in most cases.
-It happens when you're dealt with unfairly on the basis of one of the grounds (compared with someone who doesn't have that ground) and in one of the areas covered by the Act.
+Direct discrimination happens when a person is treated less favourably because of one of the attribtes (compared with someone who doesn't have that attribute) and in one of the areas covered by the Act.

-- You are asked at a job interview whether you have children.
-When you tell the interviewer that you have four children, she makes a remark about you needing a lot of time off work if they're sick, and says you won't be suitable for the position.
+- A person is asked at a job interview whether they have children.
+When they tell the interviewer that they have four children, the interviewer makes a remark about the person needing a lot of time off work if the children are sick, and says that the person won't be suitable for the position.

-- You are an Aboriginal woman wanting to rent a house.
-When you arrive to inspect a house you're told it's already been taken.
-You arrange for a non-Aboriginal friend to enquire about the house.
-She rings, is told it's still available, looks at the house and is offered a lease.
-This is the third time you've tried to rent a house through this agency.
-In spite of the fact you have a good tenancy record, each time you phone, you're told a house is available, and each time you meet one of the agents, you're told it's been rented already.
+- An Aboriginal woman wanting to rent a house arrived to inspect it and was told that it had already been taken.
+The woman arranged for a non-Aboriginal friend to enquire about the house.
+When the friend rang she was told that it was still available, and so went to look at the house and was offered a lease.
+This was the third time that the Aboriginal woman had tried to rent a house through that agency.
+Despite the fact that the Aboriginal woman had a good tenancy record, each time she phoned she was told the house was available, and each time she met the agent she was told it had already been rented.

-- You answer a job advertisement for a receptionist.
-You're told over the phone that because you're a man, you'd be wasting your time.
+- A man answered a job advertisement for a receptionist and was told over the phone that because he is a man he'd be wasting his time.

-- When you advise your employer that you're pregnant, you're moved to a lower-paying job out of the public view, because clients
+- When a woman advised her employer that she was pregnant, she was moved to a lower-paying job out of the public view, because clients

 don't want to look at people in your condition.

-- You're not selected for a promotion at work.
-The supervisor says that while he thinks you could do the job,
+- A mature age worker was not selected for a promotion at work.
+The supervisor said that while he thought the worker could do the job,

 you'll be retiring soon, so we're looking for someone who'll be here for a while.